pr0-gramm3r/Check-in-Check-out/README.md

 If AttendIQ saves you time:

 - ⭐ Star the repo
-- 🍴 Fork it and build on it
+- 🍴 Fork it and build on top of it
-- πŸ'¬ Open an issue with feedback or ideas
+- 💬 Open an issue with feedback or ideas

 ---

-## πŸ"œ License
+## 📜 License

 This project is open-source, available under the [MIT License](LICENSE).